 Grand Larceny Sentencing Guidelines

-As noted above, when defending any type or degree of Grand Larceny, Embezzlement or any theft crime in the New York City region, our lawyers must always have a firm grasp on what we believe is the strongest and most formidable defense and the potential sentences associated with a conviction are critical.
-Because our success in avoiding prosecution in a multimillion dollar Grand Larceny investigation for one client or obtaining a dismissal of a theft case in the tens of thousands of dollars for another client in by no means a guarantee of a similar result in new case, it is imperative for our attorneys and clients to have a thorough understanding the law.
-One of those areas is involves the potential sentences and punishment for New York theft crimes and Grand Larceny convictions.
-Whether the Grand Larceny is perpetrated by embezzlement, trick, extortion, fraud or any other means, the following information addresses the potential sentences, guidelines, and punishment for these offenses.New York Penal Law 155.30 - Grand Larceny in the Fourth Degree
+As noted above, when defending any type or degree of Grand Larceny, Embezzlement, Extortion, Tax Fraud, or any theft crime in the New York City region, having a firm grasp on what we believe is the strongest and most formidable defense and the potential sentences associated with a conviction are critical.
+Because our success in avoiding a prosecution in a multimillion-dollar fraud investigation for one client or obtaining a dismissal of an accusation for stealing tens of thousands of dollars by another client is by no means a guarantee of a similar result in any case, always keep the following guideline in mind and be prepared to discuss these possible sentences and sanctions with your legal counsel.Penal Law 155.30: Grand Larceny in the Fourth Degree

-An "E" felony, NY Penal Law 155.30 is punishable by no mandatory minimum term of prison, but a maximum term of one and one third to four years in state prison.
+A class "E" felony, NY Penal Law 155.30 is punishable by no mandatory minimum term of prison, but a maximum term of one and one third to four years.
 If you are a predicate felon, generally meaning you have a felony conviction within the last ten years, the mandatory minimum term of prison is one and one half to three years in prison while the maximum is two to four years in state prison.

-It is worth noting that a first time offender can be sentenced to "city" or "county" time in a local jail such as Rikers Island or the Westchester County Jail.
+It is worth noting that a judge can sentence a first-time offender to "city" or "county" time in a local jail such as Rikers Island or the Westchester County Jail.
 This term of jail for a non-predicate felon can be up to one year.
 Moreover, you can be sentenced to a "split" whereby you serve up to six months in a local jail followed by five years probation.
-You can also be sentenced as a first time offender or non-predicate felon to a straight term of five years in probation, a conditional discharge or something involving no supervision at all.
+A court can also sentence a first-time offender or non-predicate felon to a straight term of five years in probation, a conditional discharge or something involving no supervision at all.
 In the best scenario, a misdemeanor, violation or dismissal can be achieved pre or post-indictment.New York Penal Law 155.35: Grand Larceny in the Third Degree

-A "D" felony, NY Penal Law 155.35 is punishable by up to two and one third to seven years in state prison.
-Again, there is no mandatory minimum for the first time offender or non-predicate felon.
+A class "D" felony, NY Penal Law 155.35 is punishable by up to two and one third to seven years in state prison.
+Again, there is no mandatory minimum for the first-time offender or non-predicate felon.
 Those who are predicate felons face a minimum of two to four years in state prison and a maximum of three and one half to seven years in a state facility.

-A "C" felony, NY Penal Law 155.40 is punishable by up to five to fifteen years in prison.
+A class "C" felony, NY Penal Law 155.40 is punishable by up to five to fifteen years in custody.
 First time offenders and non-predicate felons face no mandatory minimum sentence.
 A predicate felon faces a minimum of three to six years and a maximum of seven and one half to fifteen years in state prison.

-A "B" felony, NY Penal Law 155.42 is by far and away the most serious theft or larceny related crime that you can face.
-Regardless of whether or not you are a first time offender or you have a long rap sheet, there is always a mandatory minimum term of incarceration in state prison.
-First time offenders and non-predicate felons face a minimum of one to three years in state prison and a maximum of eight and one third to twenty five years in state prison.
-For those who are predicate felons, the minimum term of prison is four and one half to nine years while the maximum is twelve and one half to twenty five years in custody.
+A class "B" felony, NY Penal Law 155.42 is by far and away the most serious theft or larceny related crime that you can face.
+Regardless of whether or not you are a first-time offender, or you have a long rap sheet, there is always a mandatory minimum term of incarceration.
+First time offenders and non-predicate felons face a minimum of one to three years in state prison and a maximum of eight and one third to twenty-five years in state prison.
+For those who are predicate felons, the minimum term is four and one half to nine years while the maximum is twelve and one half to twenty-five years in custody.
 Non-state prison sentences can be worked out with a plea to a lower level felony or misdemeanor offense pre-indictment.Sentencing Guidelines: Other Important Factors

-Call the New York Grand Larceny lawyers and former Manhattan prosecutors at (212) 312-7129 or contact us online today
+Call the New York Grand Larceny lawyers and former Manhattan prosecutors at (212) 312-7129 or contact us online today.